 ‘Guide To The Galaxy’ Facebook Experience

 My part in Samsung started simply enough, copy for Facebook pages that would be the primary outlet for the US release of their new flagship device; a tabbed experience for device info and specs that lead directly into the purchase funnel.
-That had never been done before and became a case study they used to show what could be done with a tabbed FB experience.
-I wrote all the copy for the Facebook experience.
+That had never been done before and became a case study they used to show what was possible with a tabbed FB experience.
+I wrote all the copy.

 Galaxy S III Media: NFC USP Campaign